Duduble: United Somali Congress, Somali National Alliance and Jubba Valley Alliance

+The Duduble were among the clans that took up arms against the regime of Mohamed Siad Barre.

-Following the outbreak of the Somali Civil War in 1991, the Duduble would primarily operate under the United Somali Congress (USC) and the later Somali National Alliance (SNA) factions.
-The clan would run the SNA's militia wing the SLA in Baidoa.
+Following the outbreak of the Somali Civil War in 1991, the Duduble largely operated within the United Somali Congress (USC) and later the Somali National Alliance (SNA).
+The clan oversaw the SNA's militia wing, the Somali Liberation Army (SLA), in Baidoa.

-The Duduble would participate in the 11 July 1993, meeting of different sub clans within the SNA that was attempting to end the escalating war between the SNA and UNOSOM.
-Clans present at the meeting, including the Duduble, agreed to enter a political dialogue with UNOSOM II to end the conflict.
-The agreement would collapse following the deadly Bloody Monday raid that was carried out by U.S. forces on behalf of UNOSOM the next day.
+The Duduble participated in an 11 July 1993 meeting of various SNA-aligned sub-clans aimed at de-escalating the conflict between the SNA and UNOSOM.
+Delegates, including the Duduble, agreed to open political dialogue with the UNOSOM II mission.
+The agreement collapsed following the deadly "Bloody Monday" raid carried out by U.S. forces on behalf of UNOSOM the following day.